Possession of a Controlled Substance Defense Attorney Serving Dallas

 Cases can resolve in weeks through plea negotiations or take months if going to trial.
 We work efficiently while providing thorough preparation, balancing the need for quick resolution with the importance of building the strongest possible defense.

 If you are facing controlled substance charges in Frisco, Texas, do not wait to seek legal representation.
+Contact My Dallas Criminal Lawyer on our online form.
 The sooner you contact our experienced controlled substance lawyers, the more options we may have to protect your rights and defend your case.
+We can give you the justice you deserve.

 Collin County